Editorial Standards

 Aiifi publishes reviews, comparisons, and buying guides, so our content is designed to help readers act.
 That does not mean every page is written to force the same outcome.
 A recommendation is only credible if it clearly identifies who should buy, who should skip, and when a narrower or cheaper option is the better decision.

-When we recommend a product as the best fit, we aim to explain why it is the best fit for a specific reader or use case.
+When we recommend a product as the best fit, we explain why it is the best fit for a specific reader or use case.
 When we recommend against buying, we say so clearly.

 Our reviews are more useful when they help readers avoid a bad purchase, not just make a purchase.